-In 2004 The Irish Eye Bank stopped accepting ocular donations.
+The Irish Eye Bank no longer accepts ocular donations.
 (This is due to the theoretical risk that nvCJD could be transmitted in transplanted corneas.)
 All corneas and sclera are now imported from the United States of America.

 The Irish Donor Network promotes, prints and distributes the Gift of Life Donor Card.
 By carrying the card and informing your family, you indicate your intention of donating organs and tissue for the purpose of transplantation in the event of your death.

 Medical research is a vital way in which the health profession can learn more about anatomy, research and treating illness.

 If you want to donate your body for medical research, you should contact one of the 5 medical research schools located in the colleges listed below.
 Each medical school has its own procedures for entering into an agreement with you.

 You should also make sure that your next-of-kin are aware of your wishes.